 Electoral Autocracy

-In 2016, the National Bank of Ukraine “started exploring the possibility of issuing [its] own CBDC,” according to a 2019 analytical report.
+In 2016, the National Bank of Ukraine “started exploring the possibility of issuing [its] own CBDC,” according to an analytical report.
 In 2018, the National Bank of Ukraine began a new pilot program to test transactions on the “Electronic Hryvnia platform.”
 This pilot involved users creating wallets, installing mobile apps, loading wallets, making transfers, and other features.
 At the end of the pilot, the analytical report noted that there were “no fundamental advantages in using specifically the DLT technology to build a centralized e-hryvnia issuance system.”

 In 2021, the Ukrainian government signed an agreement with the Stellar Development Foundation to promote the development of a CBDC and move to a cashless society.
 Then, deputy prime minister of Ukraine Mikhail Fedorov revealed that the Ukrainian government was considering “paying salaries to employees of the Ministry of Digital Transformation in electronic hryvnia.”